SergIvo/dvmn-salary-stats/README.md

-# Space Pictures To Telegram
+# Salary statistic From HeadHunter and SuperJob

 ## About